swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-edit.md

    location on their file system, and would like other packages to refer to for iterative development.
 Initially, that behavior can be emulated using symbolic links within the `Packages` directory.

+7. We will consider a `swift build --edit-all` flag for immediately moving all packages to editable mode.

 ## Impact on existing packages